arnab000/Teebay/README.md

 2. Clone the repository to your local machine.

-3. Navigate to teebay_backend folderer (backend) and then run
+3. Navigate to teebay_backend folder (backend) and then run

 ```
 sudo docker-compose up